 Junior Eurovision stars that have leaped into the Eurovision Song Contest

-In celebration of this year’s Junior Eurovision Song Contest at the TVP Headquarters in Warsaw, Poland we look back at the eager Junior Eurovision talent that have leaped into the main Eurovision Song Contest.
+In celebration of this year’s Junior Eurovision Song Contest at the La Seine Musicale in Paris, France we look back at the eager Junior Eurovision talent that have leaped into the main Eurovision Song Contest.

 Lisa, Amy & Shelley